UN7FGO/Ethernet_Beacon/README.md

 # Ethernet_Beacon

-This is a project of a lighthouse controlled over a network.
+This is a project of a HAM beacon controlled over a network.

 The connection is via Arduino Ethernet Shield.